Wall Street drifts as it waits for a highly anticipated US-China meeting on trade

 In the meantime, the flow of earnings reports for the start of the year from companies is slowing but still moving the market.

-Lyft rallied 20.3% after delivering a stronger profit for the latest quarter than analysts expected, though its revenue fell short.
+Lyft rallied 22.3% after delivering a stronger profit for the latest quarter than analysts expected.
 The company said it reached the highest weekly ridership levels in its history during the last week of March.

 Taiwan Semiconductor Manufacturing, the chip giant known as TSMC, offered an encouraging report after saying its revenue in April leaped 48.1% from a year earlier.
 That sent its stock that trades in the United States up 1.8%.